bernabedev/bklar/packages/swagger/README.md

 app.listen(3000);
 ```

+Enabling `bearerAuth: true` will add an "Authorize" button to the Swagger UI, allowing you to test protected endpoints.

 ### 3. Access Your Documentation

 Now, start your server (`bun run dev`) and visit the following endpoints in your browser: